sivunestori/marko/README.md

 Running other tests
 ===================
 Other tests are located in test/controllers and test/models.
+Minitest is configured to use specs, because in my opinion they are more readable.
 ```sh
 bundle exec rake test
 ```

-Minitest is configured to use specs, because they are more readable.